Readers, Writers, Texts 1: Advertising and Representation

 Time and Space 1: Changing English

-One of the core concepts that you will return to time and time again in your study of IB English is that Language changes in relationship to time and space.
-This concept is what makes language so intriguing – and admittedly, challenging – to study.
-In this section you will be asked to consider language that is familiar to you and varieties of English that might be unfamiliar or even surprising.
-At any given point in time, language can vary significantly according to place and person, just as it has throughout history and across different cultures.
+One of the core concepts you will return to throughout your study of IB English is that language changes in relationship to time and space.
+This is what makes language so fascinating – and admittedly challenging – to study.
+In this section, you will explore varieties of English that may feel familiar and others that might surprise you, considering how language evolves across regions, cultures, and historical periods.

 Topics: